This edition was updated: June, 2008.

 If you're like me, you may find that you can perform a costly repair yourself, at minimal expense.
 What you need is some information and diagnostic analysis, which is why I wrote this Web page.
 Some repairs I'll describe may be beyond your abilities, but even if you're not a do-it-yourself'er, you can use this information to make a firm diagnosis yourself.
 At the very least, you will be able to critique whether a service technician is giving you a correct diagnosis and a fair price for repairs.
 In the grim case where your machine is not worth fixing, you can decide this without having to pay for a service call.
 I have published this information as part of my machine shop pages, because these repairs have to do with metal itself (nickel-chromium wire, solder), or with parts or suppliers closely associated with metalworking, even though there is no actual machining involved.

-| I keep a bulk supply of this wire on hand, so if you send me a payment of $20, I'll promptly send you 20 feet of the correct wire by first class mail.
-USA addresses only.
+New grid wire kit: I keep a bulk supply of this wire on hand, US-made, top quality.
+I'll promptly send you 20 feet of the correct wire by first class mail for $26.
+Ships to USA and international addresses.
 Orders are processed same- or next-day from receipt.
-Competitive prices in 2006: Parts Select charges $25 with shipping, Sears $29.
-This is the same grid wire used on all makes and models from the 1970s to the present. |
+This is the same grid wire used on all makes and models from the 1970s to the present, and substitutes for the wire in Whirlpool rebuild kits 370853, 4387020, and 2185611; and the GE Monogram kits WR29X10075, WR02X12734, and WR02X12735; competitive prices on these kits are upwards of $80.
+To order, see the detailed ordering page.

 My cutter grid has two levels, one that cuts "north-south" and a second that cuts "east-west"; each of these is about 8 feet of wire creating a 10 ohm resistance.
 These two are wired in parallel to create about a 5 ohm resistance.
 You can check the resistance with an accurate volt-ohmmeter, and measure the wire diameter with a micrometer or calipers, to make sure you have a similar design.
 Email from readers of this page confirms that this grid design and wire type is the same across all makes and models.
 There are two possibilities for the spacing of the grid wires, which correspond to "cubelet" (3/4 inch square cubes) versus "cube" (1-1/4 inch square cubes) size ice, although I've never, ever seen anything but the 3/4 inch version.
 On some models, the low-voltage transformer that powers the cutter grid also powers a bin light.
 On recent designs, the transformer also supplies the low-voltage power to the electronic control board.